bugsbugsbux/notes-on-nix/notes-on-nix.md

         let pkgfn = import pkgfn_file;
         in with builtins;
             pkgfn (
-                # Take those items from second arg which have same name
+                # takes those items from second arg which have same name
                 # as an item from first arg (functionArgs returns set):
                 (intersectAttrs (functionArgs pkgfn) pkgs)
                 // args # update with user supplied args